-23. Extended school & lettings
+22. Extended school and lettings

-The Headteacher on behalf of the Governing Body will ensure any Lettings are managed by Suzanne Bollington following a Lettings Agreement.
+The Headteacher on behalf of the Governing Body will ensure any Lettings are managed by the School Business Manager following a Lettings Agreement.

 School will hold a formal termly meeting with all third parties on site and minutes are kept.